official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 missiles with ranges over thousands of kilometres”.
 Iraq had denied acquiring the items but following official investigations it had confirmed that “its authorities and missile

-101 UN Security Council, 11 April 1996, ‘Report of the Secretary-General on the activities of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of resolution 687 (1991)’ (S/1996/258).
+[^101]: UN Security Council, 11 April 1996, ‘Report of the Secretary-General on the activities of the Special

 62

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

 facilities had been involved … through a specific middleman” and some components had been delivered in July 1995.
 Other components had been stored in transit in